davidavdav/ROC/INSTALL.md

 library(ROC)
 example(plot.cond)
 ```
 and hit a couple of times `<return>`.
-You should see a couple of DET plots being drawn.
+You should see a number of DET plots that correspond to some of the example data sets.